ArKade523/kash/README.md

 This project was built for fun, mostly over the course of one weekend.

-Still need to implement wildcards, shell operators
+Still need to implement wildcards, but shell operators are already partially implemented using a custom parser that builds an abstract syntax tree (AST code is in the AST.cpp and AST.hpp files).
+The parsing code is in my parse_commands.cpp file.

 ## Instructions for building (on mac, other systems not tested)